CESNET/metacentrum-user-docs/docs/advanced/job-tracking/index.md

 ## Output of running jobs

-Although the input and temporary files for calculation lie in $SCRACHDIR, the standard output (STDOUT, `job_ID.OU`) and standard error output (STDERR, `job_ID.ER`) are elsewhere.
+Although the input and temporary files for calculation lie in `$SCRACHDIR`, the standard output (STDOUT) and standard error output (STDERR) are elsewhere.

-To see current state of these files in a running job, do
+To see current state of these files in a running job, proceed in these steps:

-1. find on which host the job runs by `qstat job_ID`
+1. find on which host the job runs by `qstat -f job_ID | grep exec_host2`
 2. `ssh` to this host
-3. navigate to `/var/spool/pbs/spool/` directory and examine the files:
+3. on the host, navigate to `/var/spool/pbs/spool/` directory and examine the files

-    $PBS_JOBID.OU for STDOUT, e.g. “1234.meta-pbs.metacentrum.cz.OU”
+    - `$PBS_JOBID.OU` for STDOUT, e.g. `13031539.meta-pbs.metacentrum.cz.OU`
-    $PBS_JOBID.ER for STDERR, e.g. “1234.meta-pbs.metacentrum.cz.ER”
+    - `$PBS_JOBID.ER` for STDERR, e.g. `13031539.meta-pbs.metacentrum.cz.ER`

-To watch a file continuously, you can also use a command `tail -f`:
+4. To watch a file continuously, you can also use a command `tail -f`

+For example:

+    (BULLSEYE)user123@tarkil:~$ qstat -f 13031539.meta-pbs.metacentrum.cz | grep exec_host2
+    exec_host2 = zenon41.cerit-sc.cz:15002/12
+    (BULLSEYE)user123@tarkil:~$ ssh zenon41.cerit-sc.cz
-    user123@zapat112.cerit-sc.cz:/var/spool/pbs/spool$ tail -f 1234.meta-pbs.metacentrum.cz.OU
+    user123@zenon41.cerit-sc.cz:/var/spool/pbs/spool$ tail -f 13031539.meta-pbs.metacentrum.cz.OU

 ## Finished jobs